-A total of 47 survey respondents shared their opinions on decorative concrete training programs in an informal survey conducted by Concrete Decor magazine.
-The survey was sent to current and past magazine subscribers as well as Concrete Decor Show attendees.
+A total of 47 survey respondents shared their opinions on best liked training programs in the decorative concrete industry in an informal survey conducted by Concrete Decor magazine.
+Concrete Decor magazine sent the survey to both current and past magazine subscribers.
+It was also sent to Concrete Decor Show attendees.

 Asked to list the decorative concrete classes they judge the best, respondents cited The Concrete Countertop Institute, based in Raleigh, North Carolina, and operated by Jeff Girard and Lane Mangum, 34 times.
 Girard and Mangum have contributed articles to Concrete Decor and presented programs at the Concrete Decor Show in the past.

 Runner-up was the Concrete Design School in Eureka Springs, Arkansas, with programs presented by Brandon Gore and Dusty Baker.
 They received 21 mentions.
-Both men’s work has been featured in the pages of Concrete Decor.
+Both men’s work have been in the pages of Concrete Decor as features.

-Other training programs were listed on a small number of survey replies — Cody Carpenter’s Plan B and Nathan Giffin’s Vertical Artisans (four times); World of Concrete, Buddy Rhodes and EliteCrete (three mentions); and training offered by Bob Harris (two times).
+On a small number of survey replies, respondents listed a few other training programs.
+These included Cody Carpenter’s Plan B and Nathan Giffin’s Vertical Artisans (four times); World of Concrete, Buddy Rhodes and EliteCrete (three mentions); and training offered by Bob Harris (two times).